Neymar to resume training with a ball

 The forward has been out of action since sustaining a broken metatarsal in late February, an injury that required surgery.

-Providing there were no complications during the rehabilitation period, Neymar was widely expected to be fit in time for Brazil's Group E opener against Switzerland on 18 June (AEST).
+Providing there were no complications during the rehabilitation period, Neymar was widely expected to be fit in time for Brazil's Group E opener against Switzerland on 18 June (NZST).

 It appears the 26-year-old is on course to hit that deadline after PSG provided a brief medical update.